 Limitations notwithstanding, the future of photopolymers looks bright.
 Various kinds of photopolymers already exhibit unique chemical and mechanical properties that are ideal for a range of specific use cases.
 And as technology advances, photopolymers are bound to evolve, enabling manufacturers and product teams to capitalize on the benefits of the material without sacrificing on durability or surface finish quality.

 When you partner with Fast Radius, you have a dedicated team of manufacturing experts at your disposal.
-Regardless of where you are in the design and development process, our team of seasoned engineers and designers can simplify the production process, whether that means design optimization, advising on materials and finishes, or combining additive processes with traditional ones.
+Regardless of where you are in the design and development process, our team of seasoned engineers and designers can simplify the production process, whether that means design optimization, advising on materials and finishes, or combining 3D printing processes with traditional ones.
 At Fast Radius, we’re committed to helping every client innovate more quickly and effectively.
 We’re here for you — contact us today.

 Interested in learning more about the basics of additive manufacturing?
 Check out the Fast Radius resource center.